Castle of Ronse: Ancestral castle of Catholic branch of the House of Nassau

 The castle of Ronse was a U-shaped palace in late renaissance style on a square plan of 58 metres by 72 metres in five stories, consisting of a gatehouse, a central courtyard with an extensive residential wing and a chapel at the rear, two side wings, and four corner towers with a height of 37 meters.
 The castle was constructed of red brick with natural stone elements such as windows, arcades, profiled moldings, and corner blocks.
 The arrangement of the rooms was almost symmetrical, with two large apartments in the corners and the main public spaces, the entrance gate, and the chapel, on the central axis.
 The chapel was two stories high and featured a gallery on the first floor and an extended apse in the middle of the rear facade.
 The grand salon was located on the floor above the hall and opened onto the chapel.

 Painted portraits of the entire Nassau family tree hung in the vestibule.
 The famous portrait of Jan van Nassau and his family, painted by Anthony van Dyck in 1634, hung in the left antechamber.
 This painting is now a masterpiece in the Cowper Collection in Firle Place, assembled by George Clavering-Cowper, 3rd Earl Cowper (1738–1789), who inherited the painting from Henry de Nassau d'Auverquerque, 1st Earl of Grantham (1675–1754).
 A detailed description of the former furnishings exists, detailing the furniture, paintings, and carpets that were present at the time.

-John VIII of Nassau-Siegen was colonel of a German regiment and later became general of the cavalry in Flanders.
+John VIII of Nassau-Siegen was colonel of a German regiment and later became general of the cavalry in the Army of Flanders.
 After his death on 29 July 1638, his widow Ernestine Yolande de Ligne continued to live in the castle until 1663.
 After her death in 1669, the lords of Ronse hardly ever stayed in Ronse.